dsteyn44/kingsofasgard-ms1/README.md

 ### This project is hosted in GitHub Pages

-On the menu on the top of the project’s repository on GitHub select Settings.
+- On the menu on the top of the project’s repository on GitHub select Settings.
-Scroll down to the GitHub Pages section.
+- Scroll down to the GitHub Pages section.
-Inside that section, click on the drop-down menu under Source and select Master Branch.
+- Inside that section, click on the drop-down menu under Source and select Master Branch.
-The page refreshes automatically and the website is now deployed.
+- The page refreshes automatically and the website is now deployed.
-The link to the webpage is just in the GitHub Pages section down below.
+- The link to the webpage is just in the GitHub Pages section down below.
-Only one branch has been used for this project.
+- Only one branch has been used for this project.

 To run the project locally you can click on the following - [Daniel Steyn]

 ### To clone this project from GitHub:

-Under the repository’s name, click Clone or download.
+- Under the repository’s name, click Clone or download.
-In the Clone with hTTPS section, copy the given URL.
+- In the Clone with hTTPS section, copy the given URL.
-In your IDE of choice, open Git Bash.
+- In your IDE of choice, open Git Bash.
-Change the current working directory to the location where you want the cloned directory to be made.
+- Change the current working directory to the location where you want the cloned directory to be made.
-Type git clone, and then paste the URL copied from GitHub.
+- Type git clone, and then paste the URL copied from GitHub.
-Press enter and the local clone will be created.
+- Press enter and the local clone will be created.

 ## Credits

 ### Content
-- Most of the content I got I sourced from the band's on .
+- Most of the content I got I sourced from the band's page on facebook .

 ### Media
 - Images used in this site were obtained from either google or from the groups's page on facebook.